moevbiz/bizkit/README.md

 # 🍪 moevbiz' Kirby CMS boilerplate

-A boilerplate for Kirby CMS websites, featuring minimal, opinionated configuration, some plugin dependencies, and a setup script for quick installation from the CLI.

-Intended to be optimized for shared hosting without proper server configuration possibilities.
+A boilerplate for Kirby CMS websites, featuring opinionated configuration, some plugin dependencies, and a setup script for quick installation.
+Intended to be optimized for run-of-the-mill shared apache hosting without desire or possibility for deep server configuration.

 ### Requirements
 - Composer (https://getcomposer.org/),